ygemici/osz/docs/messages.md

  - `'send'` for sending a message, see [isr_syscall()](https://github.com/bztsrc/osz/blob/master/src/core/syscall.c) and [src/core/(platform)/libk.S](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/libk.S).
 Non blocking.
  - `'call'` sends a message and blocks until a response arrives.
- - `'recv'` is called when the queue is empty and receiving is not possible.
-Blocks.
+ - `'recv'` returns a pointer to message queue to the oldest message.
+When the queue is empty and receiving is not possible, blocks.

 The arguments are stored and read in System V ABI way: %rdi=pid_t thread, %rsi=event, %rdx=arg0/ptr, %rcx=arg1/size, %r8=arg2/magic.